 THINGS TO AVOID:

-If you are already struggling with a title loan payment then why would you think that this will be any easier with switching companies?
+If you are already struggling with a title loan payment, then why would you think that this will be any easier with switching companies?
 Makes no sense.
-Sure you can buy a month or two on payments but even with that you still will go back to payments you could not afford.
+Sure, you can buy a month or two on payments, but even with that you still will go back to payments you could not afford.

 When getting a title loan again, think of what went wrong with your last one.
-Payment was too high? negotiate lower on this one.
-Payment looks good but the interest rate is high?
+Payment was too high?
+Negotiate lower on this one.
+Payment looks good. but the interest rate is high?
 See if they will be able to lower the interest and payment as well.

 REFINANCING YOUR CAR:

-The best way to think about a title loan is you are refinancing your car and at a higher rate than a bank.
-Before you do that, spend some time thinking about the reason why you are doing it and see if you can come up with a some of the money you need outside a title loan.
-Remember… this is just like “renting” the money.
+The best way to think about a title loan is that you are refinancing your car at a higher rate than a bank.
+Before you do that, spend some time thinking about the reason why you are doing it and see if you can come up with a some money you need outside a title loan.
+Remember, this is just like “renting” the money.
 It has a daily rental rate called interest.
 The longer you have it out, the more you pay.
 If you went to a rental car company and all you needed was a compact car, would you rent a Lincoln Town Car just because you could?
 It’s hard when you talk cash for a title loan right?
 Truth is, the same rules apply!